smartoptics/sosnmp/docs/source/docs/api-reference.rst

 The :mod:`asyncio` module is in Python standard library since ancient times.
 Main loop is built around :mod:`select` dispatcher, user code is invoked through callback callables.

+Different from `v3arch` asyncio, `v1arch` asyncio API aims to avoid the complexity of the `v3arch` asyncio API, and to provide a simpler and more straightforward API for users who only need to perform SNMP v1 and v2c operations.

 Command Generator